fansalon/TEspeX/README.md

 * TE consensus sequences in fasta format
 * coding transcripts in fasta format (we suggest the 'cdna.fa.gz' fasta file downloaded from ensembl)
 * non coding trasncripts in fasta format (we suggest the 'ncrna.fa.gz' fasta file downloaded from ensembl)
+* RN-seq data in fastq/fastq.gz format

+# Output files
+* outfile.txt: txt file containing the raw counts of reads specifically mapping on TEs.
+The first column contains the TE names as they are in the TE consensus fasta file, the other columns contain the read counts for each fq input file
+* mapping_stats.txt: txt file containing mapping statistics

 # How to run TEspeX
 TEspeX can be run calling directly the script or through a wrapper (wrapper.py file, contained in the 'master' folder).
 You should use the wrapper ONLY IF you dispose of a PBS queue managment system.